nktknshn/yargs-command-wrapper/README.md

   }
 }

-// or with use of `createHandlerFor`: const handler = createHandlerFor(cmd, {
+// or by using createHandlerFor: const handler = createHandlerFor(cmd, {
   config: {
     get: ({ key, file, debug }) => {